waleed21121/Elasticsearch/readme.md

 **stopAnalyzer()** - Standard analyzer variant that explicitly removes common words (the, a, is, etc.).

 **keywordAnalyzer()** - Treats entire input as a single token with no tokenization, useful for exact matching.

----

-## 💡 Usage Examples

-### Basic Search
-Use `searchByWord()` to find documents containing specific keywords.
-Elasticsearch performs full-text analysis on the input, finding relevant matches across tokenized fields.

-### Building Complex Queries
-Combine `multipleFilters()` with boolean logic to create sophisticated search criteria.
-For example, filter by description content AND optionally boost results matching age criteria.

-### Handling Large Datasets
-For applications with significant data, use `bulkOperation()` to insert thousands of documents efficiently.
-Combine with `paginateWithSearchAfter()` for scrolling through results without performance degradation.

-### Semantic Search
-Leverage `getEmbeddings()` and `searchIndexByEmbedding()` to find documents based on meaning rather than keywords.
-Ideal for recommendation systems, similarity matching, and semantic question-answering.

-### Data Preprocessing
-Use ingest pipelines via `addWithPipeline()` to automatically clean, normalize, and enrich data during indexing.
-This separates data transformation logic from application code.

-### Data Quality
-Use existence checks (`documentExists()`, `indexExists()`) before operations to ensure robustness and prevent errors.